 Each resident is responsible for keeping his/her room in a reasonably neat and clean condition at all times.
 Students will need to supply their own cleaning supplies.
 Trash must be taken to the appropriate receptacles and recycling to the recycling bins.
 At no time should a student place their room trash in the hallway or in a community bathroom.
 Any trash left outside a student room will be subject to conduct action, including fines.
 Students who violate these policies create a hazardous living environment and may be relocated to new housing.

-Community bathrooms, including showers, in traditional-style halls (Hanson, Huber, Musselman, Patrick, Paul, Rice, Stevens, Stine) and many College Houses, are thoroughly cleaned each week.
+Community bathrooms, including showers, in traditional-style halls (Hanson, Huber, Musselman, Patrick, Paul, Rice, Stevens, and Stine) and many College Houses, are thoroughly cleaned each week.
 If you are living in a room or apartment with a private bathroom, Gettysburg College will clean these bathrooms over Winter Break.
 Otherwise, it is the responsibility of the residents to clean and maintain private bathrooms.

 Hallways, stairways, study rooms, and other public areas are cleaned weekly by housekeeping staff.
 Common areas within suites, apartments, and some College Houses are the responsibility of the residents.